abradshaw/getting-started-with-satellite-6-command-line/installation/initial_setup.md

 >**Note**: forwarders are stored in ```/etc/named/options.conf``` should you wish to change them later.

+>**Note**: if you omit  ```--capsule-dhcp-nameservers``` then a default nameservers option will be created in the dhcp config for the satellite servers own address, meaning that the DHCP server will advertise the satellite as the DNS server.
+If this is not what you want, you can add something like   ```--capsule-dhcp-nameservers 10.0.0.1, 10.0.0.2``` to the main katello-installer options above

 A full list of other katello-setup options are available via
 ```
 katello-installer --help